vmadd03/embedded-cassandra/README.md

 # embedded-cassandra

-Goal: Goal is to have our component/integration tests running with embedded cassandra so that these can be integrated and run as part of our continuous integration.
+Goal is to have our component/integration tests running with embedded cassandra so that these can be integrated and run as part of our continuous integration.